XCore64/XCore64.github.io/README.md

 # XCore64.github.io

-This is the source files to my personal website.
+This is the source files for my personal website.

 Powered by Namecheap.com (Domain) & GitHub Pages (Data)

-Written with the use of Bootstrap
+Written with the use of Bootstrap 4.0.0 alpha 6